Personal tools

 • 1985, 26 pages.
 PDF

 • Daniel Weinreb and David Moon.
 Flavors: Message Passing in the Lisp Machine.
 A.I.
 Memo No. 602, Artificial Intelligence Laboratory, Massachusetts Institute of Technology, November 1980.
-PDF at MIT
+Online at dspace.mit.edu

 • David Moon and Daniel Weinreb.
 Introduction to Flavors.
 1985.
 PDF